Skip to content

 For Private Endpoints:

 Add a private endpoint to the resource and ensure both subnets can access that endpoint, setting up network peering as necessary (for whichever subnet(s) aren’t in the same virtual network as the endpoint).
-This is too much to detail here, but the guides above should provide a helpful walkthrough.
+Ensure the private DNS zones are configured with A records for each endpoint.
+There are several way sto do this.
+For example, from an Azure Key Vault, you can deploy a private endpoint from the networking page, as shown here:

 For Public Endpoints: